 It may be helpful to write a letter or draw a picture for the person who is dying.
 You might be ready to send this letter, or you might just keep it to yourself.
 You might choose to send photos of yourself, or a poem that reminds you of your person, if writing a letter feels too hard.
 If you do write a letter, it doesn’t have to say everything.

-More Radical Reads: Good Grief: Balancing Radical Self Love & Mourning
+More Radical Reads: Good Grief: Balancing Radical Self Love and Mourning

-As part of her dying process, she got help from her social worker and tracked down her daughters to inform them that she was dying.
+As part of her dying process, Ethel got help from her social worker and tracked down her daughters to inform them she was dying.
 Understandably, they did not reply.
-Near the end, she asked me: “Do you think they will ever forgive me?”
+Near the end, she asked me, “Do you think they will ever forgive me?”

 “I don’t know,” I answered truthfully.